5 Tips for Starting a Contact Center

 Determining the right plan of attack often times starts with taking a look at the current state of your business and identifying what’s working, what’s not, and where you want to be.

-Tip #2 Know Your Software Needs for Starting a Contact Center
+Tip #2 Know Your Software Needs

 Each type of contact center (inbound, outbound, and blended) requires different solutions for their specific function.